 One great and inexpensive solution is to use café curtains.
 The curtains are made with a top unit, if you choose to use one, and a lower unit.
 By adjusting the position of the bottom curtain, the air conditioner is hidden.
 When the unit is in use, use decorative tie backs to expose the air flow vents or simply push the curtains to the side.
-If air is not needed, closing the curtain hides the unit from site.
+If air is not needed, closing the curtain hides the unit from sight.

 Garden trellis – bring the outdoors in for a natural air conditioner cover.

 Another great option is bringing the outdoors inside.
 A garden trellis decorated with muslin and potted plants creates a garden oasis in the home as well as hides the air conditioner in a mobile home window.
 If muslin isn’t your style, that’s fine.
 Use any fabric that suits you.
 Be sure to use the fabric around the frame of the trellis so air is not blocked from entering the room.

-Here’s a few more ideas doe air conditioner covers:
+Here are a few more ideas for an air conditioner cover:

 With imagination, it is possible to not only make mobile home window air conditioners less obtrusive but to bring more personality into your home.

 Note: Please welcome our new writer, Tina Todorovich, to Mobile and Manufactured Home Living!
 This was her first post but there will be many more to come!
 Thanks to your support, MMHL is growing and on our way to becoming the resource that every mobile and manufactured homeowner deserves.

 As always thank you for reading Mobile and Manufactured Home Living!